Best small electric cars 2024: Top 10 affordable EVs to buy

 Verdict: The best small electric cars

 Our favourite small electric car right now is the Volvo EX30.
-The car looks fantastic and will give every owner the feeling that they’re behind the wheel of a premium car.
-It pairs lovely Scandinavian design with a well-resolved ride, great build quality and a good range, with fast charging too.
+It looks fantastic and will give every owner the feeling that they’re behind the wheel of a premium car.
+It also pairs lovely Scandinavian design with a well-resolved ride, great build quality and a good range, with fast charging too.

-Second and third places goes to the Dacia Spring and Mini Cooper respectively.
-The former is seriously cheap at just £15,000, while the latter is packed full of character.
+Second and third places go to the Dacia Spring and Mini Cooper respectively.
+The former is seriously cheap at just £15,000, while the latter is packed full of character and properly fun to drive.

 Join our commenting forum